!-- Google tag (gtag.js) -->

 You can also add color and branding options, a welcome note, and an optional incentive to the customers to record a video testimonial.

-In the end, you get an automatically generated link to the collector that you can send to your customers.
+In the end, you get an automatically generated link to the collector that you can send to your best customers.
 From there, they simply click on your link to start recording.

 Take a look at our 45 different templates that help simplify the process.